iqbalmf/group16_eudeka/README.md

 # group16_eudeka
+find domain avaibility using MVVM pattern.

-this repo used to compleate the study of the OSG3 EUDEKA group
+this project used for finish OSG3 - EUDEKA Course